 Grand Chief Samuel Gargan reminded the Leadership a motion has been passed that we now have Raymond Sonfrere and Herb Norwegian chairing the meeting.
-Also noted that there is an assembly coming up to advise him of any suggestions for that.

 Chief Roy Fabian thanked and welcomed the Leadership.
 Mentioned that one of their members passed away and some are in mourning.
 We have to respect him in remembrance of him.
 For how long we're going to have meetings here we have to look at that and work late tonight.
 They have never been chairs.
-We talk about West Point even the Chief from West Point is here, the elders never sat with us for a long time they are here.
-They have a Chief now and they brought the elders here.
+We talk about West Point even the Chief from West Point is here, the Elders never sat with us for a long time they are here.
+They have a Chief now and they brought the Elders here.
 It's good to see them sitting with us.
 If someone's missing we have to think about them.
 Now it's spring again and everything is changing around us, even down south.